↑

 7. gnocchi (of course!) – either homemade or store bought.
 To be honest I usually buy my gnocchi ready made, but I look for a good quality brand.

 Pro tip: As there are only a few ingredients, I try to use the BEST QUALITY INGREDIENTS I can find.
-I particularly like to buy good quality chicken (take a look at Butcherbox! – affiliate link) and organic vegetables, and use good quality stock/broth (if I have some homemade, all the better!).
+I particularly like to buy good quality chicken and organic vegetables, and use good quality stock/broth (if I have some homemade, all the better!).

 You can find other recipes for copycat Olive Garden soup recipes online, but many of them have a much longer ingredients list.
 There are just 7 MAIN INGREDIENTS in this soup!